QuantEcon/lecture-source-py/source/rst/numba.rst

         return 0;
     }

-The variables ``i`` and ``sum`` are explicitly declared to be integers
+The variables ``i`` and ``sum`` are explicitly declared to be integers.

-Hence, the meaning of addition here is completely unambiguous
+Hence, the meaning of addition here is completely unambiguous.

 Data Access
 --------------------

-Another drag on speed for high-level languages is data access
+Another drag on speed for high-level languages is data access.

-To illustrate, let's consider the problem of summing some data --- say, a collection of integers
+To illustrate, let's consider the problem of summing some data --- say, a collection of integers.

 Summing with Compiled Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In C or Fortran, these integers would typically be stored in an array, which is a simple data structure for storing homogeneous data
+In C or Fortran, these integers would typically be stored in an array, which is a simple data structure for storing homogeneous data.

 Such an array is stored in a single contiguous block of memory